gemerden/statemachine/states/docs/tutorial.md

 ## Statemachine Tutorial

 ---
-_This tutorial covers basic and advanced use of the `statemachine` module.
+_This tutorial covers basic and advanced use of the `states3` module.
 Most code examples can be found in the "\examples" folder._

 ---